sunnychen-0717/3500sef_gp_15_foodorderingapp/README.md

 2. Go to "File" > "Open Folder".
 3. Select the folder named "Foodorderdelivery" (the one containing package.json).
 4. Open the Integrated Terminal (Ctrl + `)
-5. input the comand: npm install
+5. Input the comand: npm install
-6. input the comand: npm install tailwindcss@3.4.17 postcss autoprefixer
+6. Input the comand: npm install tailwindcss@3.4.17 postcss autoprefixer
-7. input the comand: npm run dev
+7. Input the comand: npm run dev
 Then it will show the output run it on the:http://localhost:5173 and click it

 # User guides in the app